 - guided writing and sharing in small groups,

 - and will conclude with a community grief ritual.

 All of this will unfold aided by the miraculous technology of Zoom that lets us come together from the comfort and safety of our own homes.
-We’ll send the zoom link to all registered participants before the event.
+Note: You will not receive the link immediately, but rest assured that we’ll send the zoom link to all registered participants before the event.

 Please know that it’s a come-as-you-are gathering with zero pressure as to how you express grief or not.
 You may weep, you may be a quiet witness, you may be numb, you may be surprised.
 However you come, your presence is a valued thread in our community tapestry.
 All that’s required is your humanity and your willingness to be present and bear witness with compassion.
 You’re welcome to come whether you are grieving, tearful, pissed off, numb, awkward, or full of trepidation.
 You are welcome just as you are.